phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 * We need to add the new component to the interface

 ## Neutral
-* We need to dependency inject this somewhere: this is a cost but it's a cost we have to pay it somewhere
+* We need to dependency inject this somewhere: this is a cost, but it's a cost we have to pay it somewhere

 # Error handling